 Jack H. Goaslind

-As a young man, Jack H. Goaslind served as a missionary in the Western Canadian Mission.
+Jack H. Goaslind was born on April 18, 1928 in Salt Lake City, Utah.
+His parents, Jack and Anita Jane Goaslind, were important role models throughout his life, and from a young age he shared a special bond with them.
+As a young man, Elder Goaslind served as a missionary in the Western Canadian Mission.
 He was an avid skier and gave up an opportunity to train for the 1948 Winter Olympics with the United States ski team in favor of serving a mission.
 He continued to ski recreationally throughout his life, but this early decision set the stage for a life of dedication to the Lord.

-After graduating from the University of Utah, Jack worked for Affiliated Metals, Inc., eventually becoming vice president of the company.
+After graduating from the University of Utah, Elder Goaslind worked for Affiliated Metals, Inc., eventually becoming vice president of the company.
 He was kept busy with callings in the Church, serving as a bishop, a stake president, and a regional representative before being called in 1972 to the General Young Men Presidency.
 When this presidency was reorganized two years later, Goaslind was called to preside over the Arizona Tempe Mission.

-Jack H. Goaslind passed away April 27, 2011 in Salt Lake City.
+Elder Goaslind passed away April 27, 2011 in Salt Lake City.
 He was married to Gwen Bradford, and the couple had six children.
 His BYU addresses focus on fundamental elements of the gospel of Jesus Christ, such as missionary work and developing the Christlike attributes of honesty, purity, humility, obedience, and charity.